 Cloud Data Integration Best Practices: Security

-The first step towards seamless and successful cloud data integration is to properly train your workers.
+The first step towards seamless and successful cloud integration is to properly train your workers.
 They need to know the system that governs your new cloud data applications.
 You should provide appropriate resources and time to train your workers to ensure that your operations run smoothly.

 Your user policies should be clearly defined for both your staff and customers.
 Doing so informs users of what they can and can’t do with the new systems.
 That helps maintain the integrity and security of your data.
 It also allows workers to give feedback and understand if there are any security flaws or other glitches.